hoangvvo/next-connect/README.md

     res.json('Hi there');
 });

-//  export using handler.export()
+//  export using handler
-export default handler.export();
+export default handler;
 ```

 ### Use middleware

 Middleware is the core of `next-connect`.
-Middlewares are added as "stack" where the request and response object can be manipulated one-by-one as long as `next()` is called.
+Middlewares are added as layers of a "stack" where the request and response will be routed through each layer one-by-one as long as `next()` is called.

 `handler.use(fn)`